Integrate Constellation and UI-Kit using Pega APIs

 Additional information

-- In this example, we used Traditional Pega APIs using basic authentication due to a client-side limitation in Dev environment, but I would recommend using DX APIs using OAuth 2.0 authentication if feasible.
+In this example, we used traditional Pega APIs using basic authentication mainly for simplicity, but for actual production I would recommend considering DX APIs using OAuth 2.0 authentication if feasible.

-- We used Create REST integration wizard in Pega Platform to auto generate the REST connector rule, data models, and data page used to invoke Pega API.
+We used Create REST integration wizard in Pega Platform to auto generate the REST connector & integration rule, data models, and data page used to invoke Pega API and parse the response.
 We still had to update the response data transform rule to include necessary response mappings.